jht1493/ICM-2020-Code/weeks/04_loops.md

 ### > Try

-- modify the sketch to have the drawing fill the canvas
+- modify the sketch to fill the canvas with the shape.
   - hint: add code to modify the `y` variable and test it against the canvas `height` variable

 [sketch - 4.1 pattern y](https://editor.p5js.org/jht1493/sketches/S9YsVD9gV)